 - In the last 12 months, have you gambled even though you had promised yourself not to do so or have had amounts of bets in excess of or for a longer time period than what you prearranged?

-Protecting minors is a fundamental part of our responsible betting policy.
-Minors less than 18 years of age are forbidden from opening a betting account with any betting site advertised on our website.
-We furthermore recommend that you install a filter programme such as Net Nanny or CyberPatrol in order to block access by children and adolescents to the betting site.
+Protecting minors is a fundamental part of our responsible wagering policy.
+Minors less than 18 years of age are forbidden from opening a wagering account with any bookmaker advertised on our website.
+We furthermore recommend that you install a filter programme such as Net Nanny or CyberPatrol in order to block access by children and adolescents to the wagering site.

 Friends and Family